-Textiles is no different a commodity than cardboard, refundables, plastics and other streams that have a value on the market.
-Non-profits agencies have marketed textiles into a donation only image since it is so beneficial to their organization due to the current value, but they have only a tip of the iceberg for volume.
+Textiles are no different a commodity than cardboard, refundables, plastics, and other streams that have a value on the market.
+Non-profits agencies have marketed textiles into a donation-only image since it is so beneficial to their organization due to the current value, but they have only a tip of the iceberg for volume.
 The US government says it is worth on average about US $850 per metric ton and the majority is not recycled.
 Haulers and municipalities, in my opinion, have blinders on and can’t see beyond their traditional old collecting streams and have been slow or non-existent to adopt this new textile recycling stream.

 When you do the math, after obtaining real good statistics and backing out small diversions, you will find that the lbs. per resident of textiles per year is around the value that the US Gov’t says, which is about 81 lbs. per year per resident.
 If you gather up a variety of textiles you are discarding, and put in a plastic bag and weigh it, you will soon discover that it amounts to about 2 large plastic curbside garbage bags of matted material or maybe 4 to 6 smaller grocery bags or small garbage bags.
 The volume will vary depending on the density.